20 Years and Forward: 2018 - 2022

 In 2019, SaskCulture began planning for a Funding Program Renewal Project, which will research and analyze funding programs to determine changes needed going forward.
 In 2020, a Terms of Reference was completed for the Project.
-In 2021, an RFP was released and an agency was contracted to conduct secondary research of work being done on Inclusiveness, Diversity, Equity and Accessibility.
+In 2021, Praxis was contracted to conduct secondary research of work being done on Inclusiveness, Diversity, Equity and Accessibility.
 In 2022, work commenced on the development of an Evaluation Framework.

 Over 2018-2020, SaskCulture staff members continued to build their intercultural understanding.
 For the past four years, SaskCulture staff have attended events such as the Wicihitowin Conference in Saskatoon, focused on reconciliation and learning, continued to attend a range of other diversity training workshops.
 In 2018-2019, staff completed the five Intercultural Training modules offered by Multicultural Council of Saskatchewan.
 These training modules, created by MCoS as part of the Canada 150 initiative cover: Intercultural Communication and Competence; Cross-cultural Engagement; Diversity in the Workplace; Embracing the Diversity beyond the surface; and Recognition and Rejection of Racism.
 In 2019, staff also participated in a LGBTQ+ workshop delivered by Joe Wickenheiser, as well as participating in the KAIROS blanket exercise.
 In 2020 and 2021, staff members continued to make individual progress through online options.